Ridouan Taghi: Derk Wiersum

 In September 2019 the lawyer of Nabil B., Derk Wiersum, was killed at his home.
 This was seen as a further escalation and an "attack on the rule of law".
 Taghi has not been charged with this murder, but media and Prosecution assume Taghi is behind the assassination.
 The two main perpetrators of the murder are also suspected of two murders in Suriname in 2019.
 The two victims were part of Mustapha F.'s group and the Dutch Prosecution thus believes these murders were also ordered by Taghi's group.
-Furthermore, two nephews of Taghi are suspected of being involved in Wiersums assassination.
+Furthermore, two nephews of Taghi are suspected of involvement in Wiersums assassination.

 Peter R. de Vries

 In July 2021, Peter R. de Vries was killed in Amsterdam.
 He was a crime reporter, and was a confidant of Nabil B. in the Marengo trial.
 Back in 2019, the Dutch Prosecution had informed De Vries that he was on Taghi's hit list.
 Taghi denied this in 2019 and Taghi, who was at that time in prison, has denied any involvement in the murder.
 Arrested suspects have however been linked to the group around Taghi.
 And a witness has testified that Taghi had given the assignment to kill De Vries back in April 2019.